ECE-493-Capstone/SDCT_Final/README.md

 1. Visual Studio Code is installed
 2. Nodejs is installed
 3. Python3 is installed
-  i.
    Required python modules (The extension will attempt to install them however may fail, this will affect the capability of VoiceChat):
     `pyaudio
     python-socketio
     pygame
     setuptools
     requests `
-4. Ipv6 Connectivity
+4. IPv6 Connectivity

 # Frontend